xwmx/nb/README.md

 Usage:
   nb remote
   nb remote branches [<url>]
+  nb remote delete <branch-name>
   nb remote remove
   nb remote rename [<branch-name>] <name>
+  nb remote reset <branch-name>
   nb remote set <url> [<branch>]

 Subcommands:
-  (default)     Print the remote URL and branch for the notebook. branches      List branches on the current or given remote. remove        Remove the remote URL from the notebook.
+  (default)     Print the remote URL and branch for the notebook. branches      List branches on the current or given remote. delete        Delete <branch-name> from the remote.
+                Caveat: only orphan branches can be deleted. remove        Remove the remote URL from the notebook.
                 Alias: `unset`
   rename        Rename the current orphan branch or <branch-name> to <name>.
-                Caveat: only orphan branches can be renamed. set           Set the remote URL and branch for the notebook.
+                Caveat: only orphan branches can be renamed. delete        Reset <branch-name> on the remote to a blank initial state. set           Set the remote URL and branch for the notebook.

 Description: